Minimally Invasive Surgery

 23 December 2015|Categories: Minimally Invasive Surgery, Mitral Valve, Patient Stories|

 In the final entry of the trio, we hear how Kevin managed during his recovery and post-treatment pathway.
 After 18 years of living with mitral valve disease, how was life with a valve replacement?
 My operation lasted for about seven hours and I was now lying peacefully in the cardiac intensive care unit.
-I had no pain, all my body [...]
+I had no pain, all my body parts seemed to be in place and I couldn’t hear any clicking of an artificial valve.
+I had tubing and wires attached through various holes, and the only thing missing to complete the image of Frankenstein was a bolt through [...]

 1612, 2015